 In 2011, I took the WSU Clark County Master Gardener training program.
 It was an incredibly inspiring experience.
 The program started me on a gardening adventure.
 Through my years of volunteering, I have worked on many projects.
 I have mentored and taught at community gardens and followed local experts through fields of greenhouses, propagating ornamentals.
 I teach gardening classes and attend gardening classes.
 I learn with members of the public while I help them to find answers to their gardening questions.

 It is a strong personal belief of mine that we are only alive to do helpful things with the short time we are given.
 Using the plant-based knowledge I am so lucky to have, I want to help people improve their lives.

 The Dahlia Obsession

 The whole dahlia farm thing just kind of happened… In 2010, I purchased some tubers from a local source because I thought dahlias were absolutely stunning.
 In all honesty, my first year of growing dahlias wasn’t quite so successful.
-I got a few blooms, and killed a few plants.
+I got only a few blooms, and killed a few plants.
 The next year, I did better.
 Fast forward ten+ years, and the dahlia patch had grown to an obsession so large that I must sell them to keep up the passion!
-You can find dahlias in my online store from March-June.
+You can find dahlias in my online store starting March 1st every year.
 Tubers are also sold at local venues every spring.
 My cut flowers are sold in a dahlia stand at the end of my driveway, or whenever I receive special orders.
 I am excited to be partnering with my friend Shannon, who shares a dahlia passion, to grow and offer even more dahlia tubers!

 Thank you for exploring my website and learning about my small, passion-based business.
 Please reach out to me, I would love to hear from you!